 Consequently, I believe the Dow Jones will in fact increase in value over time.
 On the other hand, that does not mean that stocks will go never-endingly up.
 As history has proven, there will be interruptions along the way.
 Nevertheless, the most vulnerable stocks will be those that are most overvalued just prior to a correction occurring.

 — Chuck Carnevale

-Sponsor: Imagine owning a portfolio of high quality dividend stocks very likely to pay you rising dividend income...
-That's the wealth-compounding power of dividend growth investing.
-The Sure Dividend Newsletter systematically ranks high quality dividend growth stocks using The 8 Rules of Dividend Investing every month.
-Click here to start your 7 day free trial and instantly receive the newest edition.
+Sponsor: See the top 10 best dividend growth stocks analyzed in detail in the monthly Sure Dividend Newsletter.
+High quality dividend growth stocks trading at fair or better prices are ranked systematically using The 8 Rules of Dividend Investing Click here to start your 7 day free trial and instantly receive the newest newsletter.